 Finally, in the end of the album, Tiny Love Reprise puts Mika’s family members in the spotlight and Mika’s mother and his sister Paloma sing a part of the song as his guest stars.
 Tiny Love Reprise is overwhelmingly emotional and makes me cry every single time.
 This song is one of the most beautiful things I know.
 It’s not a regular pop song but a piece of art that highlights Mika’s talent, not only as a singer but as someone who has an ability to speak and communicate purely through his music.
 The meaning of his family, the things that are said and the things that are not said are all there, in one song.
 The result is impressive and extremely touching.

-I Went To Hell Last Night is among my many favourites on the album.
+I Went To Hell Last Night is among my many, many favourites on the album.
 I’m not a religious person, I like to keep distance to all official religions and churches, yet surprisingly songs with a strong spiritual tone have often become my biggest favourites.
 Mika’s voice is absolutely heavenly and there’s something comfortingly loyal in the story and following someone in their darkest place.
 I love the fierce, satisfying vocals and as a special detail the little choir makes me think of a group of sailor boys.
-One of the loveliest, most comforting songs on the album.
+With extremely dark lyrics still one of the loveliest, most comforting songs on the album.

 I went to Hell last night / followed you there, I was standing by your side / the saddest thing I’ve ever seen / made me angrier than I’ve ever been / but in the darkest place, a saving grace / after all we’ve been through / though it kills me to say this / there’s a little bit of God in you